Testing and documentation of machine noise and vibrations

 - Preliminary studies, e.g. related to EIA analyses(environmental assessments)

 - Problem solve or prevent damage to buildings

 Over a number of years, we have accumulated extensive experience regarding vibrations, and we have developed a tool to calculate how the vibrations propagate.
 In addition, we are accredited to measure vibrations in the external environment.
 When assessing the risk of building damage due to vibrations, we follow, for example, DIN 4150-3.

 Contact us for more information on advising and documenting machine noise and vibrations, or sign up for our infomails about acoustics, sound and vibrations to receive the news directly in your inbox.

 Measurement, calculation and reduction of environmental noise for companies and construction.

 Consultancy services for sound and acoustics in buildings

 We perform whole-building and whole-room acoustic measurements and calculations.

 Wind turbine noise measurement and consultancy

-We measure and calculate wind turbine noise and prepare accredited reports as documentation for the public authorities.
+We measure and calculate wind turbine noise and prepare accredited reports as documentation.